Site icon Our Breathing Planet

 Pea Blue Distribution, Habitat, and Ecology

-Within the borders of Asia, however, its mostly dwells in either south or southeast portions of the region.
-Intriguingly, it also lives in the Hawaiian Islands.
-Though unconfirmed with certainty, it’s presumed it arrived there via the actions of mankind at some point.
+Within the borders of Asia, however, this amazing invertebrate mostly dwells in either south or southeast portions of the region.
+Interestingly, it also lives in the Hawaiian Islands.
+Though unconfirmed with any certainty, it’s presumed it arrived there via the actions of man at some point.

-Yet, wherever it lives, the insect follows the same basic patterns of behavior.
+Yet, wherever this wonder of Nature lives, the lovely insect follows the same basic patterns of behavior.
 Like most of its many kindred around the globe, this marvel of Nature evolved decidedly strong preferences regarding its choice of habitat.
 This characteristic does limit its choices, though.

 Individuals of this species almost exclusively inhabit the same types of ecosystems.
-These usually consist of regions such as the edges of forests, mountain meadows, and similar areas with a hot climate and numerous flowers.
-It also lives at heights of up to 8,900 ft (2,700 m).
+These usually consist of regions such as the edges of forests, mountain meadows, and very similar areas with a hot climate and numerous flowers.
+It also lives at heights reaching up to 8,900 ft (2,700 m).

-Impressively, the diminutive Pea Blue sometimes produces as many as three generations within a single year.
+Impressively, the diminutive yet captivating Pea Blue sometimes produces as many as three generations within the span of a single year.
 The adults of the species most frequently fly between February to early November.
 During that period, they often migrate from location to location.

-Following mating, females lay their eggs individually, placing them on the surface of flower buds of host plants.
-These eggs usually show white, with a greenish tinge, and have a disc-shaped structure.
+Following mating, the females generally lay their eggs individually, placing them on the surface of flower buds of common host plants.
+These eggs each usually show white, with a greenish tinge, and have a disc-shaped structure.
 Each is tiny, averaging only about 0.02 in (0.5 mm) in diameter.

 Once hatched, the larvae feed voraciously, which is typical of their kind.
-They also feed exclusively on the seeds, pods, and flowers of plants in the pea Family, thus the common name.
-Like their many relatives, the adults of the beautiful species consume nectar.
+To the knowledge of science, they also feed exclusively on the seeds, pods, and flowers of plants in the pea Family, thus the common name.
+Like their countless relatives, the adults of the beautiful species eat nectar.

 Species Sharing Its Range